Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Physical factors affecting water

 Water has many stores and flows in the rainforest.
-Water is affected by a variety of physical factors including temperatures, rock permeability and porosity, and relief.
+Water is affected by a variety of physical factors including:
+- **temperatures**
+- **rock permeability and porosity**
+- **relief**

 High temperatures allow the atmosphere to have high absolute and relative humidity, with a higher dew point.
 This allows large, cumulonimbus clouds to form with convectional rainfall from the heat, all year round.
-Diurnal changes in temperatures mean that precipitation occurs typially in the afternoons.
+Diurnal changes in temperatures mean that precipitation occurs typically in the afternoons.
-In addition, these high temperatures and the geographical location (between the tropics) means that transpiration losses are high, but also the inputs into the plants are high, stimulating great plant growth, which in turn increase water uptake and evapotranspiration.
+In addition, these high temperatures and the geographical location (between the tropics) mean that transpiration losses are high, but also the inputs into the plants are high, stimulating great plant growth, which in turn increase water uptake and evapotranspiration.
 Overall, **1/2 to 3/4 all precipitation is recycled** (evaporated without any runoff), demonstrating strong interdependence between the land, biosphere and atmosphere with evapotranspiration and precipitation.

 > This is an example of a **positive feedback loop**: greater vegetation, greater evapotranspiration, greater precipitation, greater vegetation... etc.